martyall/martyall.github.io/index.md

 # About

 I'm a senior software engineer working primarily in statically typed functional programming languages.
 I have extensive experience developing stream-processing pipelines and backend web services in Haskell.
 I have authored many open source libraries and tools for developing blockchain applications in Haskell and PureScript.
-I have also built several frontend applications in PureScript, including a widely used public Ethereum application.
+I have also built and contributed to several large frontend applications in PureScript, including Ethereum applications.

 In the last two years I have also worked extensively on numerical analysis pipelines to derive accurate localization data from raw GPS/pseudorange measurements produced by a custom hardware stack at my previous company.
 This work is not yet open source, but I'm hoping it will be soon.